c4a-ri/dialbb/README.md

 #### Test Method

-The following commands allow you to test features not used in the Snips+STN ApplicatiSNIon.
+The following commands allow you to test features not used in the Simple Application.

   ```sh
   $ cd sample_apps/lab_app_en # in the case of English app